Ran-Dhir-Singh/Telecom_Churn/README.md

     The goal is to build a machine learning model that is able to predict churning customers based on the features provided for their usage.

 ## Evaluation
-    *Goal
+* Goal:
       It is your job to predict if a customer will churn, given the ~170 columns containing customer behavior, usage patterns, payment patterns, and other features that might be relevant.
 Your target variable is "churn_probability"

 * Metric
     Submissions are evaluated on Classification Accuracy between the value of the predicted value and the actual value of churn for each of the customers.

 ## Dataset Description
     Link : https://www.kaggle.com/competitions/telecom-churn-case-study-hackathon-c52/data